boukhanfra/vlouer/README.md

-GsmLot
+VLouer
 =======

-The GsmLot web plateform:
+The VLouer web plateform:

 Contributors: a.boukhanfra, nizar.ibaline